Travel and stay

 Information for media and volunteers

 Volunteers looking for accommodation for the 2018 finals are asked to contact us at email@example.com.
-More information on accommodation will be available at ”Media” and ”Volunteers” (which you can find in our website’s main menu).
+More information on accommodation will be available at ”Media” and ”Volunteers” (which you can find in our website’s main menu) in fall 2017.

 Taking the train to Åre is a comfortable and sustainable way of traveling.
 Several companies operate to Åre from Sundsvall, Östersund or Trondheim but you can book your trip via the Swedish State train company SJ.